rustwasm/wasm-bindgen/guide/src/whirlwind-tour/basic-usage.md

 At this point you'll probably plug these files into a larger build system.
 Files emitted by `wasm-bindgen` act like normal ES6 modules (one just happens to be wasm).
-As of the time of this writing there's unfortunately not a lot of tools that natively do this, but Webpack's 4.0 beta release has native wasm support!
+As of the time of this writing there's unfortunately not a lot of tools that natively do this, but Webpack 4 has native wasm support!
 Let's take a look at that and see how it works.

 First, create an `index.js` file: